igorkulman/coding-journal/content/post/2019-11-20-faster-way-to-download-and-install-xcode/index.md

 +++

-As an iOS developer you need to periodically update your Xcode, on your own machine and on your CI/CD server.
+As an iOS developer you need to periodically update your Xcode, on your own machine and on your CI/CD server if you [automate your development workflow](/automating-ios-development-and-distribution-workflow/).
 There are multiple ways to do this so do not waste your time and use the fastest way possible.

 ### Forget Mac App Store, use Apple Developer Portal